GES

 Emerging Trade Issues — Digital Trade, Carbon Border Tax & Supply Chains

-Digital trade: Cross-border trade in digitally delivered services (cloud computing, streaming, SaaS) is growing rapidly — estimated at $3+ trillion globally.
-India is a major exporter of digital services (IT/BPM).
-Key issues: WTO e-commerce moratorium (customs duty moratorium on electronic transmissions) — India has opposed continuation, arguing developing countries lose tariff revenue.
-India estimates $500 million annual revenue loss from the moratorium.
-Data localisation: India's data protection framework (Digital Personal Data Protection Act 2023) allows cross-border data transfer to specified countries.
-India has resisted blanket data free flow commitments in trade agreements.
-Data localisation requirements (RBI mandated payment data localisation in 2018) affect cloud computing and financial services trade.
-CBAM (Carbon Border Adjustment Mechanism): EU implemented CBAM from October 2023 (transition period, full implementation from 2026).
-CBAM imposes a carbon price on imports based on the carbon content of the product — steel, cement, aluminium, fertilisers, hydrogen, electricity.
-Impact on India: India's exports of steel, aluminium, and cement to the EU will face additional carbon tariffs.
-CBAM could cost Indian exporters $7-8 billion annually by 2030.
-India has argued CBAM violates WTO principles (discriminatory) and is "green protectionism."
-India's counter-strategy: Accelerate domestic carbon pricing (Indian Carbon Market established 2023), Energy Conservation Act amendments (2022) enabling carbon credit trading, improve emission intensity of manufacturing.
-Supply chain resilience: COVID-19 and US-China decoupling have triggered "friendshoring" and "nearshoring" — relocating supply chains to geopolitically aligned countries.
-India benefits from "China+1" strategy — companies diversifying manufacturing out of China.
-Apple, Samsung, Google (Pixel phones), and numerous global manufacturers expanding India operations.
-India's challenges: Infrastructure gaps, logistics costs (14% of GDP vs 8% for China), bureaucratic delays, and scale disadvantages.
-Government response: National Logistics Policy (2022), PM Gati Shakti, Dedicated Freight Corridors, Sagarmala, Bharatmala.
+Digital trade: Cross-border digitally delivered services growing to $3+ trillion globally.
+India is a major digital services exporter.
+India opposes the WTO e-commerce moratorium (customs duty-free digital transmissions) because developing countries lose tariff revenue — estimated $500 million annually for India.
+India's DPDP Act (2023) allows cross-border data transfer to specified countries but resists blanket data free-flow commitments in trade deals.
+RBI mandated payment data localisation in 2018.
+CBAM (Carbon Border Adjustment Mechanism): EU imposed CBAM from October 2023 (transition phase; full 2026).
+Charges imports based on carbon content — affects steel, cement, aluminium, fertilisers, hydrogen, electricity.
+India impact: steel, aluminium, cement exports to EU will face carbon tariffs costing $7-8 billion annually by 2030.
+India calls CBAM a WTO violation and "green protectionism."
+Counter-strategy: accelerate domestic carbon pricing (Indian Carbon Market established 2023), amend Energy Conservation Act (2022) for carbon credit trading, improve emission intensity.
+Supply chain resilience: COVID and US-China decoupling triggered friendshoring and nearshoring.
+India benefits from China+1 — Apple, Samsung, Google expanding.
+Challenges: infrastructure gaps, logistics costs (14% of GDP vs China's 8%), bureaucratic delays, scale disadvantage.
+Response: National Logistics Policy (2022), PM Gati Shakti, Dedicated Freight Corridors, Sagarmala, Bharatmala.
+UPSC tests CBAM implications and the digital trade moratorium debate.

 Relevant Exams